enjoykcc456/covid-19/README.md

 from torchvision.datasets import ImageFolder
 %matplotlib inline
 ```

-`Please noted that when you run the notebook in Kaggle, you need to click 'Add data' at the top right, search for the dataset and add in into your notebook.
+`Please noted that after the notebook is run in Kaggle, click 'Add data' at the top right, search for the dataset 'CoronaHack-Chest X-Ray-Dataset' and add in into the notebook.
-Other than that, you could also start a new notebook with the dataset.`
+Other than that, one could also start a new notebook with the dataset.`

 Defined the constants to access the data and csv files.